LeilaZZ/project/README.md

 - This code is original, written after reading the tutorials and the official guideline.

 ### Data augmentation
+- Incorporated code to apply to our datasets and models.
+- Create segmentation mask to enable copy-paste method.
+- Generated new bounding boxes for the sythetic brain.
+- Adjust functions to handle different image sizes.

 ## Contribution
 ### Zhichen Zhou